FBorowiec/design_patterns_python/creational_patterns/prototype/PROTOTYPE_PATTERN.md

 # **Prototype pattern**

-When it's easier to copy an existing object to fully initialize a new one.
+When it's easier to copy an existing object to fully initialize a new one:

+* To implement a prototype, partially construct an object and store it somewhere
+* Deep copy the prototype
+* Customize the resulting instance
+* A factory provides a convenient API to using the prototype

 ## **Intent**